What does occupational health and safety mean?

 Risk identification

-For most operations, there are already written documents on this topic, so it is enough to get a similar document, for example from OSH professionals, and compare it with the actual operation at the workplace.
+For the majority of operations, there are already written documents on this topic, so it is enough to get a similar document, for example from OSH professionals, and compare it with the real operation at the workplace.
 It usually contains a description of the risk – i.e. what can happen (e.g. needle sticks, cuts, etc.), the likelihood of the risk and the severity of the consequences and the measures that can be taken.
 This document should become an integral part of your employer’s agenda.

 Are you solving a similar problem?